apiad/auditorium/README.md

 ## History

+### v0.6.4

+* New development environment completely based on Docker.
+* Added compatibility with Python 3.7 and 3.8.

 ### v0.6.3

-* Add `Show.append` to append existing `show` instances or direct paths.
+* Added `Show.append` to append existing `show` instances or direct paths.
-* Fix error with absolute path for the Markdown demo.
+* Fixed error with absolute path for the Markdown demo.
 * Append Markdown demo to the Python demo.

 ### v0.6.2